apache/cordova-js/README.md

     by the `exec` call
    It is required that new platform additions be as consistent as possible with the existing `service` and `action` labels.
-2. Define your platform definition object and name it platform.js.
+2. Define your platform definition object and name it `platform.js`.
 Drop this into the `src/<platform>` folder.
-This file should contain a JSON object with the following properties:
+This file should contain a **JSON** object with the following properties:
     - `id`: a string representing the platform.
 This should be the same name the .js file has
     - `objects`: the property names defined as children of this property